-If you’re newly pregnant, we know the world of maternity bras can seem a little daunting.
-But with our handy guide, we’ll help you find a bra that makes you feel confident, comfortable and supported at each stage of your pregnancy and beyond.
+If you’re newly pregnant, choosing a maternity or nursing bra can seem a little daunting.
+Our handy guide will help you find a bra that makes you feel comfortable and supported at every stage of your pregnancy and beyond